-TAX SEASON AT-A-GLANCE

-2023 Tax Statement Correction Mailing Schedule (For 2022 tax Year)
+2024 Tax Statement Correction Mailing Schedule (For 2023 tax Year)

 Week Of Correction Run Cycle

-3/3/2023 1st correction cycle
+3/1/2024 1 st correction cycle

-3/10/2023 2 nd correction cycle
+3/9/2024 2 nd correction cycle

-3/17/2023 3 rd correction cycle
+3/15/2024 3 rd correction cycle

-3/24/2023 4 th correction cycle
+3/22/2024 4 th correction cycle

-3/31/2023 5 th correction cycle
+3/29/2024 5 th correction cycle

-4/7/2023 6 th correction cycle
+4/5/2024 6 th correction cycle

-7/14/2023 7 th correction cycle
+7/12/2024 7 th correction cycle

-10/6/2023 8 th correction cycle
+10/4/2024 8 th correction cycle

 Corrected Forms

 Even with our weekly mailing schedule, further delayed reporting and reclassification can sometimes occur, resulting in clients receiving corrected 1099 forms.
 Some examples include:

-- Mutual funds revise their financials to include the amount of gross-ups for foreign withholding, tax-exempt payments subject to alternative minimum tax, and the portion of the distributions derived from U.S. Treasury obligations. - After year-end auditing, real estate investment trusts determine depreciation and other deductions reduce earnings so that distributions are changed from income to return of capital - Any corrections to cost basis
+- Mutual funds revise their financials to include the amount of gross-ups for foreign withholding, tax-exempt payments subject to alternative minimum tax, and the portion of the distributions derived from U.S. Treasury obligations

+- After year-end auditing, real estate investment trusts determine depreciation and other deductions reduce earnings so that distributions are changed from income to return of capital

+- Any corrections to cost basis

-Because brokers are required by the IRS to amend any 1099 tax form that has an adjustment greater than \$100, your client may receive an amended 1099 tax form after March 16.
+Because brokers are required by the IRS to amend any 1099 tax form that has an adjustment greater than \$100, you may receive an amended 1099 tax form after March 15.
 An income reclassification announcement could prompt an amended 1099 at any point during the year.
 However, income reclassification events typically occur less frequently after March.

 If you need to file an amended tax return, it's recommended you discuss the situation with your tax advisor prior to refiling so they can determine the best course of action based on your individual circumstances.

 If you need to request a corrected tax form, please contact your financial professional.

+2023/2024Tax Season Guide | Investor Edition

+2

+I LPL Financial

 Income Reclassification

 What is income reclassification?

 Income reclassification is an annual process where security issuers change the tax characterization of distributions that were paid during the tax year.
 Often, the result of income reclassification is a more favorable tax treatment.
 When does income reclassification occur?